top of page

 EXPERIENCE

-After a BA degree and a two-year MA in the conservation cultural heritage, she trained for three years at the Courtauld Institute of Art in London.
-During this time, she further specialised in the conservation of easel paintings, as well as the technical examination and study of painting materials and techniques.
+Following the completion of a BA degree and a two-year MA in the conservation of cultural heritage, Luz Vanasco undertook three years of postgraduate training at the Courtauld Institute of Art in London.
+During this period, she specialised in the conservation of easel paintings, as well as in the technical examination and study of painting materials and techniques.

-For the last three years, she has been Paintings Conservator at the Tate Gallery in London, where she carried out conservation treatments on paintings spanning from the 16th century to the present day.
-She mainly worked on the Tate Britain rehang, the loans programme, and Tate Modern.
+For the past three years, she has worked as a Paintings Conservator at the Tate Gallery in London, where she carried out conservation treatments on paintings ranging from the 16th century to the present day.

-In the UK, she has also worked at the Guildhall Art Gallery, the Courtauld Gallery, and the Palace of Westminster.
-Additionally, she collaborated with various private studios, including Jim Dimond’s, where she undertook complex structural treatments on large-scale 18th-century paintings.
+In the UK, she has also worked at the Guildhall Art Gallery, the Courtauld Gallery, and the Palace of Westminster and collaborated with several private conservation studios.

-Earlier in her career, she worked at the National Centre for Conservation and Restoration in Chile, as well as in Mexico at the Teotihuacan Archaeological Site and the Museo de El Carmen, where she treated colonial paintings.
+Earlier in her career, she also worked at the National Centre for Conservation and Restoration in Chile and at the Museo de El Carmen in Mexico.

-She has received multiple grants and actively participates in the international conservation community, ensuring continuous access to the latest research, techniques, and best practices in the field.
+She has been awarded multiple grants and actively participates in the international conservation community, ensuring continued engagement with the latest research, techniques, and best practices in the field.

 .